bitprophet/contribution-guide.org/index.rst

 information may be ignored or punted back to you, delaying a fix.
 The below constitutes a bare minimum; more info is almost always better:

-* **What version of the core programming language interpreter/compiler are you using?** For example, if it's a Python project, are you using Python 2.7.3?
-  Python 3.3.1?
-PyPy 2.0?
 * **What operating system are you on?** Windows?
-(Vista?
-7?
-32-bit?
-64-bit?)
-  Mac OS X?
-(10.7.4?
-10.9.0?)
+(10?
+11? is it 64-bit?)
+  macOS?
+(Catalina/10.15?
+Ventura/13.6?
+Intel or ARM/Apple Silicon?)
 Linux?
   (Which distro?
-Which version of that distro?
-32 or 64 bits?)
+Which version *of* that distro?)
 Again, more detail is better.
+* **What version of the core programming language interpreter/compiler are you using?** For example, if it's a Python project, are you using (C)Python 3.7.10?
+PyPy 3.10?
 * **Which version or versions of the software are you using?** Ideally, you followed the advice above and have ruled out (or verified that the problem exists in) a few different versions.
+* **How did you install the runtime and software?** Operating system packages? pyenv? from source?
+Something like Conda, or a virtualenv?
 * **How can the developers recreate the bug on their end?** If possible, include a copy of your code, the command you used to invoke it, and the full output of your run (if applicable.)